roberttidey/RPi_Cam_Web_Interface/README.md

 raspimjpeg now does a directory scan at start up to set video and image indexes itself The command line switches to set these from the start up script are removed and the start command in the installer script simplified.
 This also makes it start quicker.
+Default on camera settings page updated to new naming scheme.